Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_quack_starting_health                   100     // The amount of health the quack starts with ttt_parasite_starting_health                100     // The amount of health the parasite starts with ttt_innocent_starting_health                100     // The amount of health an innocent starts with ttt_detective_starting_health               100     // The amount of health the detective starts with ttt_glitch_starting_health                  100     // The amount of health the glitch starts with ttt_phantom_starting_health                 100     // The amount of health the phantom starts with ttt_revenger_starting_health                100     // The amount of health the revenger starts with
+ttt_quack_starting_health                   100     // The amount of health the quack starts with ttt_parasite_starting_health                100     // The amount of health the parasite starts with ttt_innocent_starting_health                100     // The amount of health an innocent starts with ttt_glitch_starting_health                  100     // The amount of health the glitch starts with ttt_phantom_starting_health                 100     // The amount of health the phantom starts with ttt_revenger_starting_health                100     // The amount of health the revenger starts with